Do you use direct with a Tiptel phone with serial interface that is connected to your Mac via a USB serial adapter?

 Which USB serial adapter do I have?

-There are various ways to try to find out what kind of USB serial adapters or what driver you are using.
+Here are two ways to identify what kind of USB serial adapter or corresponding hardware driver you are using.

 1.